The flight between Iceland and Ireland is included in the price of this tour

 Day 6: Cobh & Blarney Castle

 Witness the creation of crystal masterpieces during your visit to the House of Waterford Crystal.
-Travel to Cobh for a walking tour – this harbor town was the last port of call for the Titanic in 1912 and was also the main point of embarkation for Irish emigrants between 1848 and 1960.
+Travel to Cobh for a guided walking tour – this harbor town was the last port of call for the Titanic in 1912 and was also the main point of embarkation for Irish emigrants between 1848 and 1960.
 Proceed on to Blarney, to visit Blarney Castle and kiss the famous “Stone of Eloquence” or explore the tranquil gardens.
 Journey west through rugged countryside and settle in to your centrally located hotel in Killarney.

 Day 7: Ring of Kerry Drive & Killarney

 Discover the natural beauty of the Emerald Isle on Ireland’s most popular scenic drive, the Ring of Kerry, with plenty of photo stops along the way.
-After a pub lunch, stroll around Sneem and stop at Moll’s Gap for its panoramic views.
+After lunch, stroll around Sneem and stop at Moll’s Gap for its panoramic views.
 Enjoy the evening in Killarney for dinner on your own and perhaps a visit to one of the town’s many lively pubs.

 Day 8: Cliffs of Moher & Galway

-Embark on a memorable ferry ride across the River Shannon Estuary.
+Embark on a ferry ride across the River Shannon Estuary.
 Travel along the coast of County Clare.
 View the Cliffs of Moher, which soar almost 700 feet above churning Atlantic swells.
 Walk along the top of the cliffs to O’Brien’s Tower for great views of Galway Bay and the Aran Islands.
 Head to Galway and join a local guide for a brief stroll through the twisting streets of the old city before spending some time on your own.